Medical-Event-Data-Standard/MIMIC_IV_MEDS/README.md

 [this github issue](https://github.com/Medical-Event-Data-Standard/MEDS_transforms/issues/235) for tracking on ensuring these directories are automatically cleaned up in the future.

+## 📚 Citing this work

+If you use this software in your research, please cite it!
+You can use the **"Cite this repository"** button on GitHub.

+The citation information is maintained in the `CITATION.cff` file in this repository.

 ## 🔧 Common Issues / FAQ

 ### ❓ Issue: `FileNotFoundError` or pipeline errors during the `pre_MEDS` step on Ubuntu (symlinks not recognized)